sooriyaarachchi/pybites.github.io-src/content/vim-tricks.md

 * [Use Vim as a Python IDE](http://liuchengxu.org/posts/use-vim-as-a-python-ide/)

-## What about bashrc?
+## What is a good Vim book?

-Oh yeah, I do have a lot of shell aliases as well, 2 Python related ones I like:
+[Practical Vim: Edit Text at the Speed of Thought](http://www.amazon.com/dp/1680501275/?tag=pyb0f-20) from the author of [vimcasts](http://vimcasts.org), is THE book that got my Vim skills to the next level.

+## Two more useful shell aliases

+Not Vim related, but now that we are talking shortcuts, here are two Python related ones I got in my bashrc:

 * As soon as I start a new project I run 'pvenv' to create and start a fresh new [virtual env](http://pybit.es/the-beauty-of-virtualenv.html):